cornell-dti/trends-autograder/README.md

 Trends-Autograder for A1-A4.

-Some inspiration taken from the Sphinx autograder for CS 3110.
+Some inspiration (not much) taken from the Sphinx autograder for CS 3110.

 ## Initial Setup

 Run `make setup` to install the necessary dependencies.

 You will not have to run this again.

+## Testing for Correctness

+Run `make test` to run the autograder on the test cases.

 ## How to Use